 - Use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

-The list above is intended only to provide general guidelines for recognizing and avoiding common types of academic dishonesty.
+NOTICE: The list above is intended only to provide general guidelines for recognizing and avoiding common types of academic dishonesty.
 It is in no way an exhaustive or comprehensive list of all the types of academic dishonesty.